-Solutions containing calcium salts should be used with caution in patients with:
+Solutions containing calcium salts should be used with caution in patients with

-- hypercalcemia or conditions predisposing to hypercalcemia, such as patients with severe renal impairment and granulomatus diseases associated with increased calcitriol synthesis such as sarcoidosis. - calcium renal calculi or a history of such calculi.
+- hypercalcemia or conditions predisposing to hypercalcemia, such as patients with severe renal impairment and granulomatous diseases associated with increased calcitriol synthesis such as sarcoidosis. - calcium renal calculi or a history of such calculi.

-Use in patients with Type 2 Diabetes
+Use in Patients with Type 2 Diabetes

 Lactate is a substrate for gluconeogenesis.
-This should be taken into account when Potassium Chloride in Lactated Ringer's Injection, USP is used in patients with type 2 diabetes.
+This should be taken into account when Lactated Ringer's Injection, USP is used in patients with type 2 diabetes.